King's Quest III: Technical specifications

+Copy protection and documentation

 The game's manual contains a short prologue story by Annette Childs that tells of Manannan's previous slaves and their deaths.
 The book also contains spells from The Sorcery of Old, needed to cast the spells in the game (these are reprinted in The King's Quest Companion).

 King's Quest III was the first game in which Sierra used a manual-based copy protection scheme (although technically not intended to be copy protection).
 Nearly all AGI games (including King's Quest III) have a disk-based copy protection, requiring the original game disk to be present in order to play the game.
 This was not entirely effective and unofficial versions were widespread (this key-disk check was removed from the later-released "King's Quest Collection" versions).
 However, to complete King's Quest III, the player needs to create a number of magic spells through alchemical formulas that are only available in the game's manual.
 Many considered the process slightly overdone; 140 of the 210 possible points in the game are obtained through simply doing what the manual says, leaving less room for real puzzles.
-Starting with King's Quest IV, later Sierra games would instead ask for but a few actions described in the manual.
+Starting with King's Quest IV, copy protection in later Sierra games required less information from the manual.
 Most often it was a dialog window appearing once, requesting the player to enter word X from page Y of the manual.
-This was not a true form of copy protection and was actually considered a game feature (as most puzzles in the game are based on the spells), and thus the complete spell list was reprinted in many of the official guides at the time, including the Official Book of King's Quest: Daventry and Beyond and The King's Quest Companion.
+The spells were not a true form of copy protection and was actually considered a game feature (as most puzzles in the game are based on the spells), and thus the complete spell list was reprinted in many of the official guides at the time, including the Official Book of King's Quest: Daventry and Beyond and The King's Quest Companion.

 A novelization of the game is included in The King's Quest Companion.
 The novelization is written in the form of an interview between Derek Karlavaegen ("Guidebook to the Land of the Green Isles") and Alexander sometime after the events of the third game.
 This was written to be a novel-style walkthrough used to solve the game.
 The "Encyclopedia of Daventry" in the first and second edition offered a few more backstories and details about the various characters and objects from the game.
 The chapter "The World of Daventry" also included more details about the Land of Llewdor, and its inhabitants.
 The book also contains copies of the spells from The Sorcerery of Old, needed to beat the game.